 The International Accounting Standards Board has issued IFRS 9 Financial Instruments ("IFRS 9") to replace IAS 39 Financial Instruments, which is intended to reduce the complexity in the measurement and classification of financial instruments.
-The current version of IFRS 9 does not include a mandatory effective date but is available for early adoption.
-An effective date will be determined when all phases of the update to IFRS 9 are completed.
-The Company does not expect IFRS 9 to have a material impact on the financial statements.
+The current version of IFRS 9 has a mandatory effective date of January 1, 2018 and is available for early adoption.
+The Company does not expect IFRS 9 to have a material impact on the financial statements and does not intend to early adopt.
 The classification and measurement of the Company's financial assets is not expected to change under IFRS 9 because of the nature of the Company's operations and the types of financial assets that it holds.